masumrumi/Kaggle_Projects/Boston-housing/README.md

-from mlxtend.regressor import StackingCVRegressor from xgboost import XGBRegressor from lightgbm import LGBMRegressor import matplotlib.pyplot as plt import scipy.stats as stats import sklearn.linear_model as linear_model import matplotlib.style as style import seaborn as sns from sklearn.manifold import TSNE from sklearn.cluster import KMeans
+from mlxtend.regressor import StackingCVRegressor from xgboost import XGBRegressor from lightgbm import LGBMRegressor

+import scipy.stats as stats
+import sklearn.linear_model as linear_model

+import seaborn as sns
+from sklearn.manifold import TSNE from sklearn.cluster import KMeans